Search sheldonbrown.com and sheldonbrown.org

 Some racers use oil instead of grease, for less friction.
 If you use oil, you must oil the hubs every week or two, or risk serious damage to them.
 This is generally not worth the trouble!
 The difference is easily felt when spinning the hub axle with the fingers but is insignificant when the hub in use.
 For one thing, the bearings are moving slowly, at the center of the wheel.
 The friction due to the load is in any case many times greater than that due to the viscosity of the lubricant.
 The friction in any good hub is minuscule compared with the rolling resistance of the tires.
 Grease may even result in less friction, by providing a more robust lubricating film.

 Have a new set of bearing balls on hand.
 They are sold at bicycle shops and over the Internet.
 Get a couple of spares in case you lose some -- they can be elusive little devils.
 It is hardly worth the trouble to rebuild a hub without new bearing balls.
 Most front hubs take 10 three-sixteenth-inch balls per side.
-(Exception: Campagnolo Record, Nuovo Record and Super Record take 7/32 inch balls.)
+(Exception: Campagnolo Record, Nuovo Record and Super Record take nine 7/32 inch balls.)
 Almost all rear hubs take nine 1/4 inch balls per side.

 I would suggest that you start with the front wheel if you have not done this job before, because there are fewer complications.
-Before you remove the axle, check to see if it is bent.
+Before you remove the axle, check to see whether it is bent.
 Remove the axle nuts or quick-release skewer that holds the wheel to the fork.
 Now if you rotate the axle and look at each end of it in turn you should be able to tell if the axle is bent.
 If it is, one end or both will wobble back and forth as it is turned.

 Newer Shimano hubs have rubber dustcaps which you must pop off before you can do any further disassembly.
 Otherwise, your first step is to loosen one locknut.

 If one locknut breaks free, fine -- some hubs use a keyed washer between each cone and locknut.
 The washer has a "key" or tab which slides in a groove cut in the threads of the axle.
 This washer will keep the cone from turning with the locknut.
 With such a hub, you might put a wrench on the locknut at each end of the axle and unscrew one from the other.
 Many newer hubs leave out the keyed washer, and so, use a cone wrench on the cone, and another wrench on the locknut on the same end of the hub.
 Otherwise, they are likely to turn together and be hard to turn.
-Also see special instructions for Raleigh front hubs.
+Also see special instructions for old Raleigh front hubs.

 There is an additional complication when you are working on a freewheel rear hub, because the freewheel block gets in the way.
 If you have the necessary tools (a freewheel puller to fit your brand of freewheel and a sturdy vise mounted on a solid workbench, or large -- additional advice is in the article on freewheels), the easiest approach is to remove the freewheel first.
 If this is not possible, you can do the job without removing the freewheel.
 Remove the locknut and cone on the left side of the hub and pull the axle out from the right side.
 You will just be able to get at the right bearing cup through the center of the freewheel.